-- Log Type By selecting the log type, only logs of this type will be shown. - Log Level - By selecting the log level, only logs of this level will be shown. - Refresh Refresh the page to show the latest log list. - > Save Log Click to save all the logs in a txt file. - > Mail Log Click to send an email of current logs manually according to the address and validation information set in Mail Settings.
-The result will be shown in the later log soon. - > Clear Log All the logs will be deleted from the Router permanently, not just from the page.
+Log Type - By selecting the log type, only logs of this type will be shown.

+- Log Level - By selecting the log level, only logs of this level will be shown. - \triangleright Refresh - Refresh the page to show the latest log list. - Save Log Click to save all the logs in a txt file. - Mail Log Click to send an email of current logs manually according to the address and validation information set in Mail Settings. - Clear Log All the logs will be deleted from the Router permanently, not just from the page.